 The experiment was laid out in Randomized Complete Block design (RCBD) single factor with three replications.
-Total 30 unit plots was designed for the experiment with 10 treatments.
-Each plot will be of required size.
-The size of each unit plot was $2.50 \text{ m} \times 1.80 \text{ m}$ .
-The distance maintained between the unit plots and blocks were 0.50 m and 1.0 m respectively.
-Layout of the experimental field is presented in Figure 1.
+Total 36 unit plots were designed for the experiment with 12 treatments.
+The size of each unit plot was $2.50 \text{ m} \times 1.80 \text{ m}$.
+The distance maintained between the unit plots and blocks were 0.50 m and 1.0 m, respectively.